Jump to heading Checking the inputs that matter

 }

 This is exactly what I need (and some of what I don't).
-I still have my problem of "I need to set some inputs as "ignore" as well as valid/invalid.

 Looking through the TypeScript Handbook, I found what I was looking for with the utility type Omit.

-Using Omit permalink
+Jump to heading Using Omit

 Say you have interfaces like this: